 6. Focus on What You Can Control

-Just like focusing on everything you had to do all at once makes you feel overwhelmed, when you focus on all the things that are going wrong with your life, it will make you feel frustrated, angry or depressed.
-Yes, it’s important to recognize why you want to move out so that you will motivated to change it, but if you focus solely on the dissatisfaction you feel being stuck at home.
-It may seem hard to have to deal with all the problems of your life, but it’s easy to shift your focus.
+Just like focusing on everything you had to do all at once doesn’t work, when you focus on all the things that are going wrong with your life, you’ll probably experience feeling frustrated, angry or depressed.
+Yes, it’s important to recognize why you want to move out so that you will motivated to change it, but if you focus solely on what you don’t like about your current situation you’ll feel stuck.
+It may seem hard to have to deal with all the problems in your life, but it’s easy to shift your focus.

 Think about it this way.
 If you owned an old beat up car, but wanted a new one, what would be more productive to focus on: the fact that you don’t have that new Mustang GT or the fact that you have a car to get you to and from work so you can save for a down payment on that new Mustang?

-So if you find yourself feeling frustrated or stuck, shift your focus away from the situation to what you can do to change it.
+So if you find yourself feeling frustrated or stuck, shift your focus away from the situation to what you really want instead and then ask yourself what options you have to change it.

 By shifting your focus to solutions and away from problems, your mental and emotional energy is freed up and available for getting you what you really want.

-Moving out on your own for the first time or even a second or third time can feel overwhelming, but the good news is, you don’t have to do it on your own.
+Moving out on your own can feel overwhelming, but the good news is, you don’t have to do it on your own.

 There are lots of people who want you to succeed and be happy, starting with your parents.
-Whether you are struggling with bigger issues like social anxiety or depression, or you just have a hard time getting a job or figuring out what the next step is, asking someone to help you work through it can help get you on the right track.
+Whether you are struggling with bigger issues like social anxiety or depression, or you just have a hard time getting a job or figuring out what the next step is, asking someone to support you as you work through it can get you on the right track.

-One thing that might stop you from asking for help is feeling embarrassed or ashamed that you need help.
+One thing that might stop you from asking for support is feeling embarrassed or ashamed that you need “help”.
 This may be especially true if your friends or classmates are living on their own and you compare yourself to them.
-But here’s the reality, nobody got to be successful without help, nobody.
-Anyone who says otherwise is lying.
+But here’s the reality, nobody got to success without support, nobody.

-While admitting that you need help may seem to be too difficult or scary, people who accept that they need help are pleasantly surprised by the relief they feel when they can finally acknowledge it.
-In most cases, contrary to their expectations, their need for help is met with acceptance from others instead of rejection as they feared.
-If this is something you struggle with and you just can’t bring yourself to ask your parents or friends for help, consider finding a good therapist or counselor to talk to.
+While admitting that want or need support may seem to be difficult or scary, people who accept that enlisting the support of another, even if it’s just to ask them to listen to you while you talk, people who do this are pleasantly surprised by the relief they feel when they do acknowledge.
+Contrary to their expectations, their requests for support is met with acceptance.
+You do want to be smart about it; don’t ask a jerk, do find someone who will be supportive.
+If this is something you struggle with and you just can’t bring yourself to ask your parents or friends for support, consider finding a good therapist or counselor to talk to.

 Bonus Tip: Commit!

-Once you know what you want and you commit yourself to getting it, hold nothing back!
+Once you know what you want and you commit yourself to getting it, hold nothing back, put everything into doing it!
 The world will seem like a different place and you will be amazed out how the world changes to make your dream possible.
 Of course it isn’t the world that changes but you.
 True commitment is a powerful thing and you can harness it when you’re ready to take action.
 Commit, apply these 7 Tips and take the next exciting step in building the life you want to have.